Hiking Cornell Mountain, New York - panoramic view

 Weather conditions change rapidly in the mountains, and Cornell Mountain's elevation makes it particularly susceptible to sudden shifts.
 Check forecasts before departing, but be prepared for conditions to differ from predictions.
 Afternoon thunderstorms are common during summer months, and the exposed summit areas become dangerous during lightning activity.

-Trail maps and navigation tools are crucial, especially if you're tackling the longer Devil's Path route or connecting to other peaks via the Wittenberg-Cornell-Slide Trail.
+Trail maps and navigation tools are crucial for the Burroughs Range Trail.
 Trail markers exist, but they can be obscured by vegetation or weather, and the technical terrain sometimes makes the path less obvious.

 Accommodation and Extended Stays